NextGen Leader Award Criteria and Guidelines

 - Abide by the ALA Code of Ethics.

-Nominations for this recognition should be submitted using the entry from and will be accepted from any ALA member in good standing.
+Nominations for this recognition should be submitted using the entry form and will be accepted from any ALA member in good standing.
 Self-nomination is permitted.

 The Awards Program Project Team will use established criteria to evaluate each submission.